learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Teacher registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Links to class and teacher email addresses are now included for each class on a teacher's main registration page.
+- Links to class and teacher email addresses are now included for each class and section on the main teacher registration page.

 Printables changes
 ~~~~~~~~~~~~~~~~~~
 - Revamped student schedules.
 They are now in a portrait layout and include amount due, names of teachers for classes, and barcodes for check-in.
-- The ``studentchecklist`` printable now updates the statuses in the checklist based on the records through the website of whether students have been checked-in, have paid, or have turned in forms.
+- The ``studentchecklist`` printable now updates the statuses in the checklist based on the website records for whether students have been checked-in, have paid, and have turned in forms.
 - Admins can now use an arbitrary list of users (like that used in the comm panel or schedule generator) to generate nametags.
 - Nametags now have the option to have barcodes on the backs (or really anything, with template overrides).
 - Reorganized the printables page and condensed the "Class and Section Lists" section by implementing dropdown menus.